 In addition to the demographic questionnaire, a knowledge test, an attitude rating scale and a performance questionnaire were also used for data collection.

-The knowledge test: This test was prepared by the researchers based on the available literature on ethical codes and Iranian Nursing Codes of Ethics (2).
-It contained seven true/false items and 12 multiple choice items.
+The knowledge test: This test was prepared by the researchers based on the available literature on ethical codes and Iranian Nursing Codes of Ethics (2) (.
+It contained seven true/false and 12 multiple choice items (Appendix table no.1).
 For each item, the correct answer was given one point and the other answers were scored zero, making the minimum score zero and the maximum 19.
 To evaluate the content validity of the test, a qualitative content validity assessment was carried out and the questionnaire was distributed among 12 nursing ethics experts and their comments on the content and quality of the designed items were taken.
 To examine the questionnaire’s reliability, the test-retest method was used.
 The questionnaire was completed by 21 nurses at the interval of two weeks.
 The Pearson correlation coefficient between the two tests was 0.9.

-The attitude rating scale: This scale was developed by the researchers based on the relevant literature and contained 17 items scored based on a four-point Likert scale .
+The attitude rating scale: This scale was developed by the researchers based on the relevant literature and contained 17 items scored based on a four-point Likert scale (Appendix table no.2).
 The items assessed nurses' attitude on the necessity, significance and practicality of observing codes of ethics in providing patient care.
 Each item was scored from zero to three (from ‘totally agree’ =3 to ‘totally disagree’ =0), and the minimum score was zero and the maximum 51.
-To determine the content validity of the scale, the Waltz and Bausell (1983) Content Validity Index (CVI) (28)(29)(30)according to the views expressed by 12 nursing professors was used (28).
+To determine the content validity of the scale, the Waltz and Bausell (1981) Content Validity Index (CVI) was used (28).
+The twelve nursing faculty members were asked to indicate their opinions regarding the items’ “relevance”, “simplicity”, and “clarity” based on a 4-point Likert scale ranging from 1 to 4.
+Then, CVI was calculated for each item by dividing the number of assessors who assigned 3 or 4 scores to the item by the total number of assessors (29).
+The questions with scores > 0.79 were appropriate and others were excluded (30).
 For the reliability assessment, the test-retest method was performed and the scale was completed twice by 21 nurses at an interval of two weeks, and the Pearson correlation coefficient between the two tests was calculated as 0.94.
 Also, the Cronbach alpha coefficient of 0.76 showed the favorable internal consistency of the tool (31).

 The performance questionnaire: In the present study, ‘performance’ indicates nurses’ extent of observing ethical codes in providing clinical services.
-To this end, a questionnaire extracted from the Iranian Nursing Codes of Ethics (the section on Nurses and Practice with 23 codes) was used.
-This 26-item questionnaire was developed by Momennsab et al. (7)(8), and has a confirmed validity and reliability.
+To this end, a questionnaire extracted from the Iranian Nursing Codes of Ethics (the section on Nurses and Practice with 23 codes) was used (Appendix table no.3).
+This 26-item questionnaire was developed by Momennsab et al. (7), and has a confirmed validity and reliability.
 Each item is scored from 0 for ‘never’ to 3 for ‘always’, and the minimum and maximum scores are zero and 78 (7).
 In the present study, the content validity of the tool was assessed with the views expressed by 12 nursing ethics experts.
 For the reliability assessment, the questionnaire was completed twice by 21 nurses at an interval of two weeks, and the Pearson correlation coefficient between the two tests was calculated as 0.98.